jimbrend/jimbrend/README.md

 So, I was born '91 on an Airfoce Base,
 Dad was a Captain, retired in '94, previously enlisted Navy and about 20 years served.

-We moved to North Carolina after a bit of a tumultuous civilian transition, he go ta job at Nortel Networks as like a Quality guy.
+We moved to North Carolina after a bit of a tumultuous civilian transition, he got a job at Nortel Networks as like a Quality guy.

 Lived in the RTP area... ages 6-12.